Kennebec Technologies: Beyond Precision Machining Designations - AS 9100 ISO 9001 ITAR REGISTEREDQuote Request

 2006 – 2008 KTD engages in major technology turnover, investing $3M in new equipment and planning for building expansion

-2005 KTD implements AS9100B designation to become dual certified (with ISO 9001:2000).
+2005 KTD implements AS9100B to become dual certified (with ISO 9001:2000).

 2004 KTD adds isolated clean area and ultrasonic equipment to better service semiconductor and medical industries.